Document Control

 Starring

-Click the star icon on any file or folder to mark it as a favorite.
+Click the star icon on any file or folder to mark it as a favourite.
 Starred items appear in your quick access area so you can reach them without navigating through folders.

 Naming conventions